lupusorina/lupusorina.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Was invited to give a talk at Georgia Tech as part of the Faculty Pathways Program. 😍
+**December 13th, 2024:** Was invited to give a talk at Georgia Tech as part of the Faculty Pathways Program. 😍